-Cruising in Burma
+Cruising in Myanmar (Burma)

 If river cruising doesn't appeal, perhaps an elegant yacht journey through the untouched Myeik archipelago in the spectacular Andaman Sea might be more your thing?
-Visit the celebrated sea nomads, stop in at untouched beaches and dive or snorkel in the unspoilt glory of Burma's southern islands.
+Visit the celebrated sea nomads, stop in at untouched beaches and dive or snorkel in the unspoilt glory of Myanmar's southern islands.

 Recommended Cruises Experiences